libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 * `status`

     Integer.
-Bit Map(Check Appendix.D for detail).
-The health status of pool.
+Bit Map(Check [Appendix.B Bit Map][ab] for detail).
+The
+    health status of pool.
 The pool status will not contain volume status which means pool status will not change for the deletion or creation of any volume.
 So generally, the status of pool is representing the status of all volumes.
 If pool is STATUS_ERROR, then all its volumes is STATUS_ERROR.

     For example: Some thin provisioning pool consumed all space of one pool which caused write request to volumes be rejected.
 Currently,